tesselo/tesselo.github.io/_posts/2023-02-07-open-sourcing-our-team-wisdom.md

 An alternative is to create a new repository and push the code there.
 Like this the contributions will become public, but not the interaction that lead to them.

+To see our published repositories, head over to [Tesselo's GitHub](https://github.com/tesselo) page.

 ## Publishing team agreements

 Throughout our work we have developed interesting documents such as team agreements on how to operate.